 As far as this book is concerned, the relative merits of Megan's Law are not at issue.
 Rather, this struggle serves to illustrate certain traits that appear in countless other modern privacy disputes.

-One party believes that another group is inherently dangerous, and its potential to do harm is exacerbated by secrecy.
+A. One party believes that another group is inherently dangerous, and its potential to do harm is exacerbated by secrecy.
 Therefore, accountability must be forced upon that group through enhanced flow of information.

-The other party argues that some vital good will be threatened by heightened candor, and hence wants the proposed data flow shut down.
+B. The other party argues that some vital good will be threatened by heightened candor, and hence wants the proposed data flow shut down.